Integrating experimental data with molecular simulations to investigate RNA structural dynamics: Combining molecular simulations and solution experiments

 \subsection{Critical issues}

 Several critical issues should be taken into account when comparing simulations and experiments.
 First, the magnitude of the experimental error should be considered.
 An agreement between simulation and experiment that is better than the uncertainty of the experiment itself should be seen as an indication of overfitting.
 Second, the \emph{forward models}, i.e. the equations to back-calculate the experiment from the MD-simulated structures, are often empirically parametrized and thus subject to systematic errors.
-Finally, back-calculated experiments are affected by statistical errors due to the finite length of the simulations.
+Then, back-calculated experiments are affected by statistical errors due to the finite length of the simulations.
 Comparing experiments with non-converged simulations might lead to incorrect assessments.
 When multiple structures are required to explain experimental results, visiting them in an accessible simulation time almost invariably requires enhanced sampling techniques.
+Finally, no experimental or computational technique is fool-proof, and experience is required to properly assess the relative merit of different approaches.